aviaryan/series-renamer/index.md

 <a name="config"></a>
 <h2 id="config">Configuration</h2>
-Series Renamer can be configured by calling `series-renamer config`.
+Series Renamer can be configured by calling `series-renamer --config`.
 This will open the [config.json](https://github.com/aviaryan/series-renamer/blob/master/series_renamer/config.json) file in the default text editor.
 There are currently 2 settings in series-renamer.

 **namingFormat**

-The format to rename episodes. variables are enclosed in \{\{..\}\}.
+The format to rename episodes.
+Variables are enclosed in \{\{..\}\}.
 Common variables are -

 * episodename
 * episodenumber